History and the Langlois Community Hub

 The Langlois Community Hub was created in the fall of 2014 to bring together complementary but previously separated services, professions and organizations across different sectors: health, mental health, legal and financial.
 The creation of the “Hub” was a voluntary decision by the five agencies and their respective Boards of Directors to take advantage of the opportunities for greater service collaboration and cooperation, resources sharing, cross-program referral and streamlined access to services for maximized client outcomes.

-The purpose of the Langlois Community Hub is to have a “one-stop” centre that will enhance the connectivity, alignment and collaboration with the and between different sectors to better serve people.
+The purpose of the Langlois Community Hub is to have a “one-stop” centre that will enhance the connectivity, alignment and collaboration between different sectors to better serve people.

 Community Hub Partners include: Sexual Assault Crisis Centre, Windsor-Essex Bilingual Legal Clinic, Financial Fitness, Family Services and Victoria Order of Nurses (VON).